 This section addresses the guidelines and limitations that each designated investment manager must meet in the use of derivative instruments.
-"Derivatives" refers to any financial instrument (security or contract) whose value is determined by the value of some underlying asset or contract such as stock or bond prices, interest rate levels, or currency exchange rates.
+"Derivatives" refers to any financial instrument (Security or contract) whose value is determined by the value of some underlying asset or contract such as stock or bond prices, interest rate levels, or currency exchange rates.
 Such derivative instruments include, but are not limited to: Options and futures contracts, forward contracts, swaps, and derivative securities, such as mortgage-backed bonds and structured notes.

-The Board maintains a formal written policy on the use of derivatives.
 Selected investment managers are permitted to use derivatives as identified in separately managed account Schedule "A" or commingled account, partnership or similar commingled vehicle documentation.
-Except where recommended by the Investment Committee and approved by the Board the type of derivatives used and the limits on their use are identified in the addendum to the investment manager's contract and are monitored on an ongoing basis.
+Except where recommended by the Committee and approved by the Board the type of derivatives used and the limits on their use are identified in the addendum to the investment manager's contract and are monitored on an ongoing basis.
 Derivatives serve a variety of useful purposes for the Fund, including the reduction of foreign exchange risk, the minimization of transaction costs and as a means of implementing value added strategies to enhance returns.
+All Derivative investments by managers must comply with Dodd Frank regulations as further described below.